UniversalDevicesInc/udi_python_interface/API.md

             ])
 ```

-setController(node\_address, driver), Tell PG3 what node and driver it should update with the connection status.
+`setController(node_address, driver)`, Tell PG3 what node and driver it should update with the connection status.
 If not set, connection status will only be visible in the UI.

-runForever(), run the main message handling loop.
+`runForever()`, run the main message handling loop.
 This waits for messages from polyglot and appropriately notifies the node server.

 ### The Custom class

 The Custom class is used to create persistent data storage containers.
-It
-implements a data type similar to a dict but with enhancements.
-It has the
+It implements a data type similar to a dict but with enhancements.
+It has the following API:
-following API

-`Custom.key = value`     - add a new key/value pair
+`Custom.key = value`     - add a new key/value pair.

-`Custom[key] = value `   - add a new key/value pair.  key can be a variable.
+`Custom[key] = value `   - add a new key/value pair.  `key` can be a variable.
 `Custom.load(data, save)`- insert data into the container. 'data' should be a dict of key/value pairs.
-If save is true, data is sent to Polyglot
+If save is true, data is sent to Polyglot.

-`Custom.delete(key)`     - delete the value associated with key
+`Custom.delete(key)`     - delete the value associated with `key`.

-`Custom.clear()`         - delete all key/value pairs
+`Custom.clear()`         - delete all key/value pairs.

-`Custom.keys()`          - return a list of keys
+`Custom.keys()`          - return a list of keys.

-`Custom.values()`        - return a list of values
+`Custom.values()`        - return a list of values.

-`Custom.isChanged(key)`  - true if the value for key was changed during load()
+`Custom.isChanged(key)`  - true if the value for key was changed during load().

-`Custom.isNew(key)`      - true if the key/value was added during load()
+`Custom.isNew(key)`      - true if the key/value was added during load().

-`custom.dump()`          - return the raw dict, for debugging
+`Custom.dump()`          - return the raw dict, for debugging.

 There are a few pre-defined storage containes that correspond roughly to
-the various config structures of PG2.
+the various config structures of PG2:

-`customparams` key / value pairs that represent the custom parameters presented
-to the user via the UI.
-These can also be set to default values in the
-server.json file.
-Sent to the node server via the CUSTOMPARAMS event when
-the node server first starts and whenever the user modifies them.
+`customparams`: key / value pairs that represent the custom parameters presented to the user via the UI.
+These can also be set to default values in the server.json file.
+Sent to the node server via the CUSTOMPARAMS event when the node server first starts and whenever the user modifies them.

-`notices` Holds the notices currently being displayed to the user.
+`notices`: Holds the notices currently being displayed to the user.
 The key
 is an internal name for the notice and the value is the notice text.

-`customdata` key / value pairs of node server specific data.
+`customdata`: key / value pairs of node server specific data.

-`nsdata` developer defined data saved to NS store db and passed on to node server.
+`nsdata`: developer defined data saved to NS store db and passed on to node server.

-`customtypedparams`  A list of custom parameter definitions.
+`customtypedparams`:  A list of custom parameter definitions.
 The UI uses this
 for more complex parameter specifications than the key/value pairs above.
 A
 parameter definition consist of the following:

-   * name - used as a key when data is sent from UI
+* `name` - used as a key when data is sent from UI.
-   * title - displayed in UI
+* `title` - displayed in UI
-   * defaultValue - optional
+* `defaultValue` - optional
-   * type - optional, can be 'NUMBER', 'STRING' or 'BOOLEAN'.
+* `type` - optional, can be 'NUMBER', 'STRING' or 'BOOLEAN'.
 Defaults to 'STRING'
-   * desc - optional, shown in tooltip in UI
+* `desc` - optional, shown in tooltip in UI
-   * isRequired - optional, true/false
+* `isRequired` - optional, true/false
-   * isList - optional, true/false, if set this will be treated as list of
+* `isList` - optional, true/false, if set this will be treated as list of
 values or objects by UI
-   * params - optional, can contain a list of objects.
+* `params` - optional, can contain a list of objects.
-   	 If present, then this (parent) is treated as object /
-   	 list of objects by UI, otherwise, it's treated as a
-   	 single / list of single values
+ If present, then this (parent) is treated as object / list of objects by UI, otherwise, it's treated as a single / list of single values.

-`customtypeddata` the user entered data for a custom typed parameter
-configuration.
-An updated version is sent via the CUSTOMTYPEDDATA event
-whenever the user modifies the parameters in the UI.
+`customtypeddata` the user entered data for a custom typed parameter configuration.
+An updated version is sent via the CUSTOMTYPEDDATA event  whenever the user modifies the parameters in the UI.

-Here's an example (example needs improvement)
+Here's an example (example needs improvement):

 ```python
 polyglot.subscribe(polyglot.CUSTOMTYPEDDATA, self.parameterHandler)
 self.CustomTypedParams = Custom(polyglot, 'customtypedparams')
 self.CustomParams = Custom(polyglot, 'customtypeddata')